 - Seven years ago, telemedicine services, smart medical devices and wearable health monitors were popular, but now the focus is on artificial intelligence.

-- AI in medicine has become a matter of course, and the questions have shifted from “Why do we need it?” to “What is the cost and clinical effectiveness of your AI?”
+- AI in medical practice has become a matter of course, and the questions have shifted from “Why do we need it?” to “What is the cost and clinical effectiveness of your AI?”

 - The number of medical companies from the US has decreased slightly, while the number of companies from China, Taiwan and Korea has increased significantly.”